ErnstBas/my_Site/README.md

+This project is about developing a personal portfolio website that comprises projects and blog posts.
+It is build in Django.

 The purpose of this project is:
-- learing Django (probably a static site would be easier :)
+- learning Django (probably a static site would be easier :)
-- setting up a simple portfolio site
+- setting up a minimalistic portfolio site
-- add some basic blog functionality
+- make it responsive for mobile use
+- eventually add more functionality, like search options, a better database, etc.